HugoPhibbs/TrafficController/admin/readme.md

 - An intersection has 4 directions, north, east, south and west
 - The inflow of traffic for a particular direction follows a normal distribution around a mean > 0

+## Project Requirements

+### Functional
+- Application should have the ability to run both autonously with no interaction from a user, or be run as directed by a user
+- The application should have a command line interface to start and end the application

+### Quality
+- Application should function with minimal delay between cycles of traffic
+- Code should be made as modular as possible.
+This makes things easier to debug, test and expand later on
+- There should be documentation throughout
+- Code should be both unit and integration tested
+- Code should be robust and be able to handle a variety of input data.=

 # Implementation

 ## Classes